AJ9/Samsung-S4-ImageView-Test/README.md

 # Samsung-S4-ImageView-Test
-This Git Repo has been created to figure out why an ImageView will not load a picture from the camera or gallery when ran on a Samsung Galaxy S4, but the same code works on other Android devices.
+This Git Repo has been created to figure out why an ImageView will not load a picture from the camera or gallery when ran on a Samsung Galaxy S4 and S5, but the same code works on other Android devices.

+##Also Happens on Samsung S5 running Android 5.0

 #Solved